leonjunwei/focs-assignments/day15/day15.md

                  18
 ```

+We look at internal node 6 and 20.
+Right subtree of 6 has depth 1, and left subtree of 6 has depth 2 (assuming leaves are depth 1).
+Right subtree of 20 has depth 0 and left subtree of 20 has depth 1.
+Same for the other nodes, but these two are the most lilely to produce imbalance.

 ### 8.

 Insert the value 13 into this tree.
 Where does it go?
 Is the resulting tree almost-balanced?
 If not, see #11.

+13 is 12's right child.
+The resultant is almost-balanced.

 ### 9.

 Insert the value 17 into the tree.
 Where does it go?
 Is the resulting tree almost-balanced?
 If not, see #11.

+17 is 18's left child.
+The resultant is not almost-balanced.

 ### 10.

 Insert the value 4 into the tree.
 Where does it go?
 Is the resulting tree almost-balanced?
 If not, see #11.

+4 is 5's left child.
+The resultant is not almost-balanced.

 ### 11.

 Use the work you've done above to rebalance the tree.
 Start at the newly inserted value; work up until you find an internal node that has left and right children whose depth differs by more than one.
 Rebalance that subtree using the processes you created in #6.
 Continue to climb the tree, rebalancing any unbalanced (not almost-balanced) nodes as you go up.

+Where T is the right subtree of node 8.

 ### 12.